vertec-io/smb-techstack/guides/readme.md

 ## Guides

-This directory includes guides and tutorials for rgw various technology solutions
+This directory includes guides and tutorials for various technology solutions